climate-action-kits/pxt-fwd-edu/gr3-forcewind-modify.md

 ## Activity 3: Modify your Project @showdialog
 We are ready to modify our wind turbine!
 Follow the instructions at the top of the screen.
 When you are ready for more information, click 'Tell me more!'
-After each change, you will need to flash your updated code to your project.
+After each change, you will need to download your updated code to your project.

 ## Modify Step 1
 The code below will make our wind turbine turn.
 Let's learn some more.
 What happens when you make the number in  ``||fwdMotors:set leftServo to 50 %||`` bigger?
 Try it!